febus982/bootstrap-python-package/README.md

 the convention `vX.X.X` (semantic versioning preceded by lowercase `v`).
 It will publish the correct version on Pypi, omitting the `v` (ie. `v1.0.0` will publish `1.0.0`).

-This format can be customized, refer to [poetry-dynamic-versioning docs](https://github.com/mtkennerly/poetry-dynamic-versioning)
+This format can be customized, refer to [uv-dynamic-versioning docs](https://github.com/ninoseki/uv-dynamic-versioning/tree/main).

 ## Commands for development

 All the common commands used during development can be run using make targets:

 * `make dev-dependencies`: Install dev requirements
-* `make update-dependencies`: Update dev requirements
 * `make fix`: Run code style and lint automatic fixes (where possible)
 * `make test`: Run test suite against system python version
 * `make check`: Run tests against all available python versions, code style and lint checks